Lu-Clemente/Lu-Clemente/README.md

 <h1>&ltHelloWorld name="Luciene Clemente" dev={true} /&gt</h1>
-Seja bem vindo(a) ao meu perfil, conheça um pouco do meu mundo:
+Welcome to my profile, get to know a bit about my world:
 <br/><br/>

 **Sobre mim**
-  - :briefcase:  Desenvolvedora Frontend em Levee
+  - :briefcase:  Frontend Software Developer at Levee
-  - 📱 Atuo focada no desenvolvimento mobile (porém, sempre tem aquele pézinho na web 🧙‍♂️)
+  - 📱 Focused on mobile development (though I always keep a foot in the web 🧙‍♂️)
-  - :file_folder: Curiosidade: amo a área de gerenciamento de projeto e testes
+  - :file_folder: Fun fact: I love project management and testing
-  - :rocket: Gosto de estar a todo momento em crescimento e evolução
+  - :rocket: I enjoy to be constantly growing and evolving

-**Código limpo e feliz nas stacks:**
+**Clean and happy code in the following stacks:**
-  - JavaScript e TypeScript com ReactJs e React Native
+  - JavaScript and TypeScript with ReactJs and React Native
-  - Dart com Flutter
+  - Dart with Flutter

 ## Social